How GOS/FOS prebiotics support your baby’s immune system

 Immunity

-Additionally, GOS and FOS do more than just feed the good bacteria, they also energise the cells lining the intestinal tract.
+Additionally, GOS and FOS do more than just feed the good bacteria in the gut microbiota, they also energise the cells lining the intestinal tract.

 This strengthens the gut wall barrier which creates an essential defence line for the body and reduces inflammation.